W427697/Discord-/MIGRATION.md

 #### Legacy MDX1 support

 If you get stuck with the [MDX2 upgrade](#mdx2-upgrade), we also provide opt-in legacy MDX1 support.
-This is intended as a temporary solution while you upgrade your Storybook and will be discontinued in Storybook 8.0.
-The MDX1 library is no longer maintained and installing it results in npm audit security warnings.
+This is intended as a temporary solution while you upgrade your Storybook; MDX1 will be discontinued in Storybook 8.0.
+The MDX1 library is no longer maintained and installing it results in `npm audit` security warnings.

 To process your `.stories.mdx` files with MDX1, first install the `@storybook/mdx1-csf` package in your project: